Khawlasidaoui/kickstarter-analysis/README.md

 ![date](https://user-images.githubusercontent.com/79415699/108647945-e49f8a80-7487-11eb-8ff4-e82e4f00e7be.JPG)

 2. Used Year() function on the converted Launch Date column to extract the year.
-3. Created a pivot table based on "parent Category" and "Years", then filter the category to "theatre".
+3. Created a pivot table based on "Parent Category" and "Years", then filter the category to "theatre".
 5. Created a line chart from the pivot table to visualize the relationship between outcomes and launch month.